Fire and rescue services

 More information:

-During Ramadan, eating, drinking and smoking may be illegal in public during the day.
-If you're not fasting, avoid these activities around people who are.
+During Ramadan, eating, drinking, and smoking may be illegal in public during the day.
+Avoid dressing inappropriately, eating, drinking or smoking in public or around people who are fasting.
 Seek local advice to avoid offence.

 Explore our Ramadan page to learn more, including dates for Ramadan.